Events & Festivals in Laos

 Pachyderm Festival (Elephant Festival)

 The Asian elephant is celebrated over the course of two days in mid-February when Laos turns its eyes to Sayabouly Province and the Elephant Festival.
 As a living icon with important symbolic connotations and historical associations in Laos, the elephant is an animal dear to the hearts of the Lao people.
-The Elephant festival is a celebration of culture and traditional ties between Lao communities and elephant as well as drawing attention to the endangered status of this charismatic species.
+The Elephant festival is a celebration of culture and traditional ties between Lao communities and elephants as well as drawing attention to the endangered status of this charismatic species.